 - Combine the ideas above to create a wide variety of fills.

-- Think up new variations on the original pattern and create some variations on the given parts.
+- Think up new variations on the original pattern.

 - Apply the fills to a structured pattern.